-MODEL CODE OF PROFESSIONAL CONDUCT
+CODE OF PROFESSIONAL CONDUCT

 May 20161

+1 The original code was approved by the Membership in May 2016.
+Amendments were approved in June 2022, which is reflected in this document.

 The implementation of interjurisdictional mobility across Canada now allows lawyers to practice in every province and territory in the country.
 The importance of uniform national ethical standards was recognized by the Federation of Law Societies of Canada which began development of the Model Code of Conduct.
 The Model Code is the template for the Nunavut Code of Professional Conduct.
 Lawyers will find much familiar content preserving rules, commentaries and practical guidance previously found in the Canadian Bar Association Code which served Nunavut lawyers for many years.

-The Law Society of Nunavut created a mandate to review the Model Code with the objectives of maintaining uniformity and of making it consistent local law, practice and a distinct court system.
-A small resident bar practising in often distant locations meets many challenges.
+The Law Society of Nunavut created a mandate to review the Model Code with the objectives of maintaining uniformity and of making it consistent with local law, practice and a distinct court system.
+A small resident bar practising in often distant locations meets many special considerations.
 Resident and visiting lawyers may have difficulty accessing legal resources in remote settings.
-Challenges also include a diverse population speaking a number of languages, possessing unique cultures and variable economic resources.
+Special considerations also include a diverse population speaking a number of languages, possessing unique cultures and variable economic resources.

-The Model Code is a work in progress.
-In future, Nunavut will benefit from the Federation’s continuing work and the ability to contribute to Model Code amendments.
+The Code is a work in progress.
+In future, Nunavut will benefit from the Federation’s continuing work and the ability to contribute to future Code amendments.

+i

 One of the hallmarks of free and democratic society is the Rule of Law.
 Its importance is manifested in every legal activity in which citizens engage, from the sale of real property to the prosecution of murder to international trade.
 As participants in a justice system that advances the Rule of Law, lawyers hold a unique and privileged position in society.
 Self-regulatory powers have been granted to the legal profession on the understanding that the profession will exercise those powers in the public interest.
 Part of that responsibility is ensuring the appropriate regulation of the professional conduct of lawyers.
 Members of the legal profession who draft, argue, interpret and challenge the law of the land can attest to the robust legal system in Canada.
 They also acknowledge the public’s reliance on the integrity of the people who work within the legal system and the authority exercised by the governing bodies of the profession.
 While lawyers are consulted for their knowledge and abilities, more is expected of them than forensic acumen.
 A special ethical responsibility comes with membership in the legal profession.
 This Code attempts to define and illustrate that responsibility in terms of a lawyer’s professional relationships with clients, the Justice system and the profession.

 The Code sets out statements of principle followed by exemplary rules and commentaries, which contextualize the principles enunciated.
 The principles are important statements of the expected standards of ethical conduct for lawyers and inform the more specific guidance in the rules and commentaries.
 The Code assists in defining ethical practice and in identifying what is questionable ethically.
 Some sections of the Code are of more general application, and some sections, in addition to providing ethical guidance, may be read as aspirational.
 The Code in its entirety should be considered a reliable and instructive guide for lawyers that establishes only the minimum standards of professional conduct expected of members of the profession.
 Some circumstances that raise ethical considerations may be sufficiently unique that the guidance in a rule or commentary may not answer the issue or provide the required direction.
 In such cases, lawyers should consult with the Law Society, senior practitioners or the courts for guidance.